 Once you’ve decided to expand your online reach by selling products on Amazon, you’re going to have to answer this question: do you want to use Vendor Central or Seller Central?

-The answer to that question depends on how you position your company in the market.
+The answer depends on how you position your company in the market.

-When you sell on Amazon, you’re going to be selling as either as first-party or a third-party partner.
-And there’s a world of difference between the two.
+When you sell on Amazon, you’re going to be selling as either a first-party or a third-party partner.
+And there’s a world of difference between the two types of accounts.

 If you opt to become a first-party vendor, you’ll use Vendor Central as either a distributor or a manufacturer.
 You’re selling items in bulk to Amazon, and Amazon in turn sells those items under its own brand name to customers.